310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora idle %}
 Yeah.
-They’re a local vigilante group, but now that the boss has moved to the US, they’ve weakened in power.
+They’re a local vigilante group, but since the boss has moved to the US, they’ve now weakened in power.

 They have no chance of opposing Crimson Production with the way they are right now.
 {% endbubble %}